schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step1.rst.txt

 Tutorial
 --------

-In some worlds, Reeborg may have a specific place he needs to get to.
+In some worlds, Reeborg may have a specific place it needs to get to.
 For example, when you open the Step 1 world, you will see an image of Reeborg's home.

 .. image:: images/step1.png